Meta shares soar as Facebook parent beats profit estimates

 The company’s earnings per share dropped 19 per cent annually to $2.20.

 Shares of Meta jumped about 12 per cent to $233.75 a share in after hours trading on Wednesday.
-The company's stock is up 68 per cent since the start of the year and it had a market value of $537.19 billion at the close of trading.
+The company's stock is up 68 per cent since the start of the year, closing at $209.40, giving it a market value of $537.19 billion at the end of trading.

 Meta, which employs 77,114 people, expects its June quarter total sales to be in the range of $29.5 billion to $32 billion, which represents an annual growth of about 3.8 per cent, exceeding analysts' expectations of $29.5 billion, according to Refinitiv.